Why Does British Food Suck?

 “British people are proud of their working class roots and everyman culture, and that impacts their food.
 It’s quite basic, it’s humble, it’s no nonsense food.
 It’s not seen as exotic or exciting by a lot of people”.
 He goes on to (predictably) side with Dr Neill, and tells me bad cooks have tarnished its reputation.
 “I grew up in the 1980s when no one could cook.
 We all had the Edmonds cook book and did our best.
 There was no variety, we had one channel on the TV whereas now we have countless channels and they are all playing cooking shows!”

-Today over half the food consumed in Britain is produced overseas and an influx of immigration alongside the globalisation of information means a traditional spotted dick (that's the real name yes) served with a saffron glaze isn’t unlikely, nor is an English roast heavy in cumin.
+Today over half the food consumed in Britain is produced overseas and an influx of immigration, alongside the globalisation of information, means a traditional spotted dick (that's the real name yes) served with a saffron glaze isn’t unlikely, nor is an English roast heavy in cumin.
+British cuisine has evolved along with the rest of the world.
 If you go on google right now, and search ‘what is Britain's national dish’ you will get an answer you may not expect.
 It’s chicken tikka masala.
-A dish many of us would probably associate with (Western catered) south Asian cuisine, is apparently the national dish of a country firmly in Western Europe.
+A dish many of us would probably associate with South Asian cuisine is apparently the national dish of a country firmly in Western Europe.
 Believed to have been developed in Britain by Bangladeshi immigrants in the 1960s, it raises a complex question about food and identity.
 Is a food identified by its history, its place of conception or the identity of its creators?
 Were the chefs that created it considered Bangladeshi or British?
 This speaks to larger issues of immigration, racism, cultural appropriation and our general acceptance of cultures not our own.

 Mylam also believes that ‘every man’ culture of Britain has impacted its marketability.
 “If people are going to go out and spend money they want to feel it’s worth it.
 They are going to want fancy and exotic not humble and homely.”

-What does it say that a nation more diverse than ever, more divided than ever, and fueled by racist, anti-immigrant post-Brexit sentiment heralds a dish created by Bangaldeshi immigrants, as British?
+What does it say that a nation more diverse than ever, more divided than ever, and fuelled by racist, anti-immigrant post-Brexit sentiment heralds a dish created by Bangladeshi immigrants, as British?
 A claim that in many ways feels more British than the dish itself.